 - An increase in sympathetic nervous system activity increases the risk of cardiovascular disease

-- Higher sympathetic activity relates to higher incidence of morbidity and mortality
+- Higher sympathetic activity relates to a higher incidence of morbidity and mortality

 Exercise is Good For Turning Down the Activity of the Autonomic Nervous System